alasdiel/cmsc18-project/README.md

+# PilaDiri

+PilaDiri is a tricycle fare calculator specifically targeted towards the University of the Philippines Mindanao community.

-# cmsc18-project
+# Major Features:

-UP Mindanao area tricycle fare calculator with a history system
+Fare calculation
+Expense history

 In compliance with CMSC 18